What Is Empty Text and Where Is It Used?

 Where Is Empty Text Used Most Often?

-While it might seem like a niche trick, millions of people use blank text copy paste tools every single day.
-Here are the three most common battlegrounds for empty text:
+While it might seem like a niche formatting idea, many people use blank text copy paste tools for profiles, captions, and message-field tests.
+Here are three common uses for empty text:

 1. The Gaming Lobby (Nameless Profiles)